MichelzZzZ/Pornscript/README.md

 ![capture1](https://user-images.githubusercontent.com/109735783/185616635-7129f29b-8ed5-4c08-903f-82047d8c66be.PNG)

 Pornscript is written in Java means you can run it on most operating systems.
-The toutorial below uses windows. but if you're on a different operating system., you'll only have to use a different method to run the jar file.
+The tutorial below uses windows. but if you're on a different operating system., you'll only have to use a different method to run the jar file.

 # Hello world